jacobemery/ansible_tutorial/Tutorial_Instructions.md

       sudo docker run -d -p 8080:22 -p 80:80 rastasheep/ubuntu-sshd:14.04
       ~~~
 * #### <u>Advanced</u> - provision a remote server:
+    * Do this step instead of the above steps if you would like to provision a remote server instead of using a local Docker container.
     * Provision an Ubuntu server with the minimum amount of resources in a public cloud of your choosing.
     * Change the IP address in the [inventory](inventory) file to the IP address of your remote server.
     * Delete the line containing "ansible_port" in the [inventory](inventory) file.